AlyceBrady/ramp/application/docs/rampDocs/TableSettings.md

 name from a Person table.
 In this case, we could define an alias for the Person table for the advisor relationship and then establish two table connections, one for the student relationship and one for the advisor relationship.
-The tableConnection and importFrom statements dealing with the advisor relationship use the alias name rather than the actual table name.
+The `tableConnection` and `importFrom` statements dealing with the advisor relationship use the alias name rather than the actual table name.

         tableConnection.Person = "Student.studentID = Person.id"
         tableConnection.Advisor.aliasFor = "Person"
         tableConnection.Advisor.connection = "Advising.advisorID = Advisor.id"
         ...
         field.lastname.importedFrom = "Person"
         field.studentLastname.importedField = "lastname"
         field.advisorLastname.importedFrom = "Advisor"
         field.advisorLastname.importedField = "lastname"

-When a tableConnection includes an "aliasFor" property, the connection must be defined with an explicit "connection" property, i.e.,
+When a `tableConnection` includes an `aliasFor` property, the connection must be defined with an explicit `connection` property, i.e.,

         tableConnection.AliasName.connection = "Tbl.col = AliasName.its_col"

 The table connection depends on the right data being provided when the dependent table entry is created.
-For example,
-When adding a new Student record, the user must provide the correct Person id for the studentID field.
-[In theory, the selectUsing field setting allows the view to provide a link to the external table so that the user can do a search and get the right id, but this is not currently working!]
+For example, when adding a new Student record, the user must provide the correct Person id for the studentID field.
+[In theory, the `selectUsing` field setting allows the view to provide a link to the external table so that the user can do a search and get the right id, but this is not currently working!]

-Initializing a field from a table of legal values:
+#### Initializing a field from a table of legal values: ####

-[New feature: selectFrom field setting that allows the program to use a specified field from an external table as a source of possible values, e.g., for a drop-down menu or for validation or field auto-completion.]
+New feature: `selectFrom` field setting that allows the program to use a specified field from an external table as a source of possible values, e.g., for a drop-down menu or for validation or field auto-completion.

         field.term.label = "Term"
         field.term.selectFrom = "Terms.term"  [dbTableName.dbColName]

-Duplicating information for historical reasons or efficiency:
+#### Duplicating information for historical reasons or efficiency: ####

 A more unusual specification indicates that, on creation of a new record, a field should be initialized from a record in another table.